Legal advice on Maritime, Admiralty, and Ship Arrest in Bangladesh

 Admiralty Court Jurisdiction:

-The Admiralty Court has jurisdiction to hear and determine any of the questions or claims in relation to:
+The Admiralty Court has jurisdiction to hear and determine any of the questions or claims about:

 • the possession or ownership of a ship